UHSGDC/alfred-the-dipping-bird/README.md

 3. Start making changes
 ## Minigames
 When working on a minigame, the root node of your minigame scene must have a script attached to it that *extends BaseMinigame*.
 In other words, your minigame should be a subclass of the BaseMinigame class.

+Please also make separate folders for each minigame.
+So for the scripts and scenes you create for your minigame you would put them inside the scripts and scenes folder respectively inside another folder with the name of your minigame.
+Ex: All scenes for the midwest minigame will be inside scenes/midwest.
+The player.tscn for the midwest would be in the location scenes/midwest/player.tscn.
 ## Folder Structure
 Please use the following folders to organize your script, scene, and other files.
 Files that are already outside the folders (Ex: icon.svg and README.md), should STAY outside of the folders.